I don’t believe dynamic remarketing is a valuable use of a digital advertising budget.

 For those not familiar with it; dynamic remarketing is a service offered by Google Ads which allows you to use Google’s display network to show ads to your site’s previous visitors, containing specific products and services that they viewed while on your site.
 Other platforms like Facebook also offer dynamic remarketing.

 Our Google Dynamic Remarketing Experiment

 We held off investing in remarketing, because my intuition told me it was a waste of money.
-Our ad agency—a multi-award winning company with vast Google Ads experience (whom we later fired for incompetence)—insisted for months that we were making a huge mistake.
-Eventually I relented, and asked them to create a dynamic remarketing campaign for one month on a $1,000 budget.
-I was skeptical that it would work, but I’m always eager to be proved wrong.
+Our ad agency—an award-winning company with vast Google Ads experience, that we later fired for incompetence—insisted for months that we were making a huge mistake.
+Eventually, I relented and had them create a dynamic remarketing campaign for one month on a $1,000 budget.
+I was sceptical that it would work, but I’m always eager to be proved wrong.

 I was not proved wrong.
 Despite the so-called experts insisting that remarketing is an effective use of ad spend, the results were truly abysmal.

 Over a thousand dollars of extra ad spend netted only two additional conversions.
 A $550 cost-per-conversion means we lost over $500 on each order placed.
 The conversion rate of 0.08 is less than 1/20th of the conversion rate of our Google Shopping and Bing Ads campaigns.

 When people are shopping online for pet food, it means they need pet food now.
 They’re not going to spend a week deciding which product to purchase—they’d end up with a very dead dog, for one thing.